GetCon-Hungary/fmc-analyser/README.md

 ## Introduction

-FMCAnalyser can download, parse and export a wide range of data from Cisco Secure Firewall Management Center (FMC) including analyses of the data.
+FMCAnalyser can download, export and analyse wide range of data from Cisco Secure Firewall Management Center (FMC).
+The scope of the project is to process most of the production data in FMC, with support for the latest version.

 ## Features